jfarmer/setup-environment/README.md

 1. **Yes, this is frustrating**

-   Learning to set up your development environment is one of the most *path-dependent* things you will do.
-Here, "path-dependent" means that the task involves (1) multiple steps which (2) have to be completed in a *specific order* and (3) the success of each step depends on all the previous steps being completed successfully.
+   Setting up your development environment for the first time is a long, *path-dependent* process.
+"Path-dependent" means that the task involves (1) multiple steps which (2) have to be completed in a *specific order* and where (3) the success of each step requires the success of all the previous steps.

-   Long, path-dependent tasks can be very frustrating because one mistake often means starting over from scratch.
-Few things are more frustrating than having to start over when the finish line is in sight.
+   Long, path-dependent tasks can quickly become overwhelming because one mistake often means starting over from scratch.
+And few things are more frustrating than having to start over when the finish line is in sight.

    If you want a game that explores this feeling directly, check out [*Getting Over It with Bennett Foddy*][youtube-getting-over-it].
 We rate it six yams 🍠🍠🍠🍠🍠🍠.